 I was alone on the quiet street once more.
 I blushed and asked myself this simple but pertinent question…..

-So if I ignore you in the future.
-Blame the silence of a ninja schoolboy.
+So please don’t offer me a lift and please don’t engage me from a distance.
+And if I ignore you in the future, blame the silence of a ninja schoolboy.